alex-dozer/ben-archive/README.md

 # This is just an archive

+>### NOTE: there are a lot of empty crates here.
+I generally do this in development so I can have structure.
+It's bloated, its just how i roll

 I decided to fully stop working on Ben as a system.
 However, despite sunsetting this ambition it did really help shape my thinking for future systems in terms of compile time guarantees.
 It shaped the route I wanted to go.;

 This is an archive of the work done on ben. macros mostly.
 I haven't touched it in a long time, but may pull code pieces from it at times.
 It compiles and I'm fairly certain that any macro test does pass.